ministryofjustice/hmpps-activities-management-api/README.md

 ### Manually raising events

-**IMPORTANT: As a rule of thumb once people are out of the prison in question we don't want to publish events for them.
-If in doubt check with the team responsible for the [sync](https://github.com/ministryofjustice/hmpps-prisoner-to-nomis-update) service.**
+**IMPORTANT: As a rule of thumb, once people are out of the prison in question, we don't want to publish events for them.
+If in doubt, check with the team responsible for the [sync](https://github.com/ministryofjustice/hmpps-prisoner-to-nomis-update) service.**

 There may be times we need to manually raise an event in production e.g. on the back of a bug fix.